miziomon/awesome-wordpress/README.md

 * [GoodBye Captcha](https://wordpress.org/plugins/goodbye-captcha/) - An extremely powerful anti-spam plugin that blocks Spam-bots without annoying captcha images.
 * [Lockdown WP Admin](https://wordpress.org/plugins/lockdown-wp-admin/) - Lockdown WP Admin conceals the administration and login screen from intruders.
 It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php) * [MainWP](https://mainwp.com/) - Self-hosted open source manager for maintaining your WordPress sites from one location.
 * [Captcha on Login](https://wordpress.org/plugins/captcha-on-login) - Protect your blog from login brute force attacks adding a captcha on login page of your site
+* [Stealth Login Page](https://www.wordpress.org/plugins/stealth-login-page/) - Protect your dashboard without editing the .htaccess file -- the FIRST one that completely blocks remote bot login requests.
+* [Antispam Bee](https://wordpress.org/plugins/antispam-bee/) - Say Goodbye to comment spam on your WorddPress blog or website.
+Antispam Bee blocks spam comments and trackbacks effectively and without captchas.
+It is free of charge, ad-free and compliant with European data privacy standards.

 #### Forms and modules